dmarker/jep/README.md

 In this case things went so bad the interfaces weren't removed by jail destruction and a reboot was required!

+I am not the first to notice renaming interfaces in jails can confuse the system:
+* [185619][70] Name conflict not checked when a child vnet goes away and returns its interface(s) back to the parent
+* [260973][71] pf: firewall rules stop matching when vnet jails share interface names with the host

+Ultimately this is why we still require the naming convention for the end of the epair that comes out of the jail.
+As long as all the identically named interfaces stay and die with their jail there is no issue (unless you use pf, sorry).

 ## dhcpcd